h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

       ...
 ```

-This kept this as simple as possible.
+This kept this as simple as possible to deploy the DB in a separate stack and use these values for our application.

 ## Fargate Service - Nginx Reverse Proxy behind ALB

-This part threw me for a loop for some time.
-Overall, the concept is that the Nautobot container is serving a uWSGI server as seen in the Official docker image entry point
+In our setup, the Nautobot container runs a uWSGI server, following the model of the official Docker image entry point.
+All incoming requests are handled by the Application Load Balancer (ALB) that routes them to the NGINX container.
+The NGINX container then forwards these requests to the uWSGI server on port 8080 of the Nautobot container.
+In essence, the ALB directs traffic towards the NGINX container which acts as a proxy to the uWSGI server on the Nautobot container.
+This is why the ALB Listener and Targets point to port 80 on the NGINX container.

+Nautobot container entry point

 ```bash
 # Run Nautobot
 CMD ["nautobot-server", "start", "--ini", "/opt/nautobot/uwsgi.ini"]
 ```

-So, the ALB needs to point to the Nginx container, which will then proxy the request to the uWSGI server on the Nautobot container.
-This means that the ALB Listener and Targets will point to port 80 on the Nginx container.
+ALB configuration which has a HTTP listener on port 80 and forwards to point 80.

 ```typescript
 const listener = alb.addListener(`${stage}Listener`, {